jnko/SimpleDatabaseBackup/README.md

 At the time I only used Windows with Francis DatabaseBackup plugin everything was fine, but since I need to switch between Windows, macOS and Linux I realized that Francis plugin doesn't play nicely.
 It has some serious bugs when using multiple databases and the path names were not cross-platform compatible.
 So I forked DatabaseBackup, removed the GUI, stripped out everything unneeded and modified it for my needs - cross-platform, simple, silent ==> SimpleDatabaseBackup

 # History
+* 1.0.5 Fixed a bug which caused an unhandled exception when saving a new database.
-* 1.0.4 Fixed a bug that prevents the entrie backup
+* 1.0.4 Fixed a bug that prevents the entrie backup.
 * 1.0.3 Added KeePass update notifications; A database will be backed-up only when modified.
 * 1.0.1 First public release.